pypeaday/pype.dev/pages/projects/soonish.md

 - Use NiceGUI for a default events front end as a toy example to demonstrate notifiq use cases

 - Use react for something like pager duty maybe - just to see what kind of things windsurf can do with it

+# Progress

+## November 22 2025

+- added auto-sub of creator to event (visibility)
+  - auto subscription_selector made for autosub:default
+  - subscription_selector for event.tag == channel.tag as well